apriltuesday/eva-opentargets/README.md

 ## Installing requirements

-The commands below has been tested for Ubuntu 19.10.
+The commands below has been tested for Ubuntu 18.04 and newer.
 You might have to adjust commands and package names if you're using a different distribution.
-Note in particular that some older Debian and Ubuntu distrubutions include ancient htslib/ samtools/bcftools versions.
+Note in particular that some older Debian and Ubuntu distrubutions include ancient htslib/samtools/bcftools versions, which will not work.

 ```bash
 sudo apt -y install samtools bcftools parallel libbz2-dev liblzma-dev